kWAYTV/gamesense-gui-autoloader/README.md

 This tool is meant to be used for **educational purposes** only.
 We are not responsible for any misuse of this tool.
 Cheating can lead to game bans.
 Play responsibly!

+## 📝 Todo

+- Recode with classes and shit, this is barebones.
+- Database to hold multiple accounts and settings.
+- Account switcher.

 ## 📚 License

 GameSense GUI Autoloader is released under the MIT License.
 See `LICENSE` for more information.